mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 ![Cognitive API Key](./resources/assets/cognitive-keys.PNG)

+>Note: there are two keys for each of the Cognitive Services APIs you will create.
+Either one will work.
+You can read more about multiple keys [here](https://blogs.msdn.microsoft.com/mast/2013/11/06/why-does-an-azure-storage-account-have-two-access-keys/).

 We'll also be using other APIs within the Cognitive Services family, so take this opportunity to create API keys for the **Emotion** and **Face** APIs as well.
-They are created in the same fashion as above, except you'll need to use the **S0** pricing for the Emotion API and Face API.
+They are created in the same fashion as above (search for **cognitive**, **face**, or **emotion**), except you'll need to use the **S0** pricing for the Emotion API and Face API.
 Make sure to select _Pin to Dashboard_, and then add those keys to your `settings.json` files.